Published on: 11 June 2019 | Last updated: 15 February 2020

 19 kilometres (plus 4 kms if you start and finish in Malgolo)

-Mainly easy, but the second half of the cycleway (if you're riding anti-clockwise) is more challenging: there are no big climbs on this section of cycleway, but quite a lot of smaller ones.
+Mainly easy, but the eastern half of the cycleway is more challenging: there are no big climbs on this section of cycleway, but quite a lot of smaller ones.

 Almost entirely traffic-free except for when the route passes through villages.